mongodb/genny/README.md

 `./run-genny --help`

-For more details on using Genny, please see the [docs](./docs/start)!
+For details on using Genny or contributing to the project, please see the [docs](./docs/start.md)!